-- The National Design Guide addresses the question of how we recognise welldesigned places, by outlining and illustrating the Government's priorities for well-designed places in the form of ten characteristics.
-See Part 2: The ten characteristics. - 10 It is based on national planning policy, practice guidance and objectives for good design as set out in the National Planning Policy Framework.
-Specific, detailed and measurable criteria for good design are most appropriately set out at the local level.
-They may take the form of local authority design guides, or design guidance or design codes prepared by applicants to accompany planning applications.
+The National Design Guide addresses the question of how we recognise welldesigned places, by outlining and illustrating the Government's priorities for well-designed places in the form of ten characteristics.
+See Part 2: The ten characteristics.

 Inclusion: Making sure that all individuals have equal access, opportunity and dignity in the use of the built environment.